 When asked for their opinions on toxic masculinity all eleven participants used similar words to describe what they felt were common toxic masculine traits, such as “domination”, “strength”, “power”, and “violence”.
 Most connected these traits with the subjugation and objectification of women, giving examples such as the subordination of women’s roles within the household or the normalization of sexist jokes.
 As conversations developed and our male participants were asked to reflect on their own experiences growing up, all seven of them recognized their own limitations and struggles in fulfilling society’s expectations of ‘ideal’ traits of masculinity.

 Their stories illustrated how these expectations influenced participants’ self-confidence, limited or affected their choices, and, for some, contributed to a sense of exclusion and confusion about their gender identity.
 When asked when or how they started to perceive themselves as ‘boys’, most participants referred to childhood friendships, toys, and sport activities that were considered ‘appropriate’ for their gender identity.
 Meanwhile, a few participants recalled their struggles to fit in with peer groups of their own gender.
-As children, even before realizing their gender orientation, three participants who identify as gay, experienced bullying by male peers and preferred the safety of friendships with girls.
+As children, even before realizing their sexual orientation, three participants who identify as gay, experienced bullying by male peers and preferred the safety of friendships with girls.

 For example, Firman (pseudonym), who as an adult self-identified as queer, experienced a lot of bullying as a child.
 His peers would call him a sissy (banci/ bencong) and well-intended family members pressured him to change the way he walked and talked to become more like ‘a man’.
 It was not until high school, when he made the conscious decision to talk less and exclude himself from his peers, the bullying started to subside.
 The idea that boys and men need to play with certain toys, walk and talk a certain way at the cost of excluding those that do not fit in, is part of what forms our understanding of a toxic masculinity.
 It stops us from thinking of masculinity as plural, imposing on boys a narrow idea of how to become ‘men’.